-JDK exists physically in computer.
+Yes, JDK exists physically in computer.
 If java is installed in your computer, you can see the jdk in java installation directory.
 In windows os, by default it get's installed in C: directory as given in below image.

-soon as you started running your program using
+As soon as you start running your program using

-class libraries and other supporting files needed to run a program.
+runtime libraries and other supporting files needed to run a program.
 JRE does not contains

-The JRE is a superset of the JVM, which means it contains JVM in itself.
-Apart from JVM it also contains runtime libraries that are needed to run the program.
-JVM that runs the program, uses these runtime libraries to execute the program and generate the output.
+JRE is a superset of JVM, as it contains JVM in itself.
+At runtime, JVM loads the required runtime libraries and files of JRE in memory in order to execute the program and generate the output.

 JRE = JVM + runtime libraries(contains packages like util, math, lang etc.)+ runtime files

-As soon as you run a program by using
+memory.
+As soon as you run your program by using

-command, a seperate jvm is created which has some default size of
+command, a java virtual machine is created which has some default size of

-memory available for classes, objects, variables etc. Let's see
+memory available for loading and executing classes, objects, variables

 - Loads code - Loads .class files in memory.